dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 :::moniker-end

-Blazor on the server is a stateful framework.
-While users interact with an app, they maintain a connection to the server known as a *circuit*.
+Razor components with server interactivity enabled are stateful on the server.
+While users interact with the component on the server, they maintain a connection to the server known as a *circuit*.
 The circuit holds active component instances, plus many other aspects of state, such as:

 * The most recent rendered output of components.
 * The current set of event-handling delegates that could be triggered by client-side events.